EliottDup/looper-wiki/README.md

 Also, check out [[INFO]], there's a bit more backstory into what this is in there.

+Originally this was all supposed to be for a single game, but this has grown out to being a worldbuilding project

 # TLDR
-Silly world building project based on a school project
+Silly world building project based on a school project, that is growing out of proportion way to fast